 I have had these carpets since November 2018, and since then, Mike has updated his design to correct this.
 Regardless, it is not a problem at all (and will be covered up by the Door Sills later anyway).
 To make it fit better, I just trimmed away a little bit of carpet around the posts until it laid flat:

-If you are happy with the fitment, use some easily removable painters/masking tape to tape down the edges of the carpet along the front two-thirds to keep it from moving around.
+If you are happy with the fitment, use some easily removable painter’s tape (or similar) to tape down the edges of the carpet along the front two-thirds to keep it from moving around.
 Do not tape the rear third of the carpet:

 Starting at the rear of the Chassis Plate, fold back the carpet sheet and peel away about 2 inches of the backing paper.
 The adhesive is very sticky, so don’t let it touch the plate just yet.
 Cut this peeled backing paper away with scissors: